gwy15/bankapp/README.md

 ```

 # Deployment
+The bankapp only supports deployment on Linux.

-On linux,
+On linux, run
 ```
 poetry run gunicorn bankapp:app
 ```
+to start the app in development mode.

 ## ⚠️ Warning ⚠️
 - Do not use `flask run` for production.
 - This app is not designed to be run on Windows for production.
-- Before deployment, create a `config.local.py` in the directory.
+- Before deployment, create a `config.local.py` beside `config.py`.
+You should overwrite the `SECRET_KEY` value to a strong, random generated secret.

-# Running in Docker
+# Develop by Docker
 Build the docker image:
 ```
 docker build . -t bankapp